 Sometimes our urgent care services are not always used in the right way.
-Each year we see an increase in the number of people visiting Accident and Emergency (A&E) when they could have received the help that they needed from their Pharmacist, GP or our walk-in service at Ashton Primary Care Centre.
+Each year we see an increase in the number of people visiting Accident and Emergency (A&E) when they could have received the help that they needed from their Pharmacist, GP or our Urgent Treatment Centre (including walk-in access)

 The Right Treatment Right Place campaign aims to give you the information you need to help you find healthcare advice and services should you or a family member become unwell.
 It uses a simple traffic light system to give you information on three areas of care: